-Recent breakthroughs in machine learning and advanced computing have given rise to numerous applications of data processing and classification.
-The need for low-latency data processing frameworks that capture non-linear features of the signal without requiring any training is particularly important in modern technologies related to self-driving vehicles, healthcare, and sensing systems.
-We have introduced in this paper a data processing framework that utilizes the nonlinear dynamics of an optical system to modulate and process data encoded onto the spectrum.
-When combined with standard machine learning algorithms, such processing, named Lambda Kernel, demonstrates significant improvement in classification accuracy on a wide range of applications at a much lower latency; therefore, offering the best of both worlds.
+Recent breakthroughs in machine learning and advanced computing have resulted in numerous applications of data processing and classification.
+The need for low-latency data processing frameworks that capture nonlinear signal features without requiring any training is particularly important in modern technologies related to self-driving vehicles and healthcare and sensing systems.
+In this paper, we introduced a data processing framework that utilizes the nonlinear dynamics of an optical system to modulate and process data that are modulated onto the spectrum of the system.
+When combined with standard machine learning algorithms, this processing framework, named the Nonlinear Schrödinger Kernel, demonstrates significant improvement over existing linear frameworks in classification accuracy on a wide range of applications at a much lower latency, therefore offering a desirable balance between the two.